The History of Public Wi-Fi and Why it has Become a Problem

 If you want to see how safe you are when it comes to your cyber activity, why not take our online safety quiz?

 After reading this, you might feel like us, and that’s it’s probably wise to use a VPN.
-Why not sign up to try our service for 30 days?
+Why not sign up with a 30 day money back guarantee?